 |Purity testing with the traditional purity board in 1960.||Purity testing with the Ergonomic Purity Station in 2009.|

-This was a time when there were very few seed laboratories in the nation and the Oregon Seed Industry was still in its infancy.
-When people talked about seeds in those days they were probably talking about wheat and potato seeds.
-Looking ahead to the next 100 years from that point in time, it would have been impossible to imagine the breadth, depth, and dynamism of the seed industry in Oregon and the nation.
-But they surely had a vision.
+When Professor Hyslop first started his lab, it was a time when there were very few seed laboratories in the nation and the Oregon Seed Industry was still in its infancy.
+When people talked about seeds in those days, it was usually in regards to wheat and potato seeds.
+Looking ahead to the next 100 years, it would have been impossible to imagine the breadth, depth, and dynamism of the seed industry in Oregon and the nation, but they surely had a vision.

 A hundred years later, Oregon is the leading grass seed supplier in the world and is known as the “grass seed capital of the world.”
-It ships seed across the country, Europe, Asia, and South America.
-Needless to say the OSU Seed Lab was not to watch the events from the fences; rather it worked shoulder to shoulder with its seed communities both in good and in difficult times.
+It ships seed across the country, to Europe, Asia, and South America.
+Needless to say, the OSU Seed Lab was not content to watch the events from the fences; rather it worked shoulder to shoulder with its seed communities both in good and difficult times.
 It made every possible effort to develop useful methods, organize educational services, and provide testing services to a dynamically growing agricultural community.
-After Seed Certification was established in 1918 and fully vested in 1937, the seed lab provided a testing service that is critical for certification tagging.
-Through the efforts of the Oregon Seed Growers League, the OSU Seed Lab moved to the Quonset Huts (brought in from what then was the Army military base ‘Camp Adair’) in 1945.
-In 1989, the seed lab moved again to its current modern building located on Campus Way.
+After Seed Certification was established in 1916 and fully vested in 1937, the Seed Lab provided a testing service that was critical for certification tagging.
+Through the efforts of the Oregon Seed Growers League, the OSU Seed Lab moved to the Quonset Huts (brought in from what was then the Army military base ‘Camp Adair’) in 1945.
+In 1989, the Seed Lab moved again to its current modern building located on Campus Way.
 These changes made it possible to respond to the growing demand for testing and to accommodate newer and more modern equipment for testing.

-There are many contrasts between seed testing in 1909 and 2009.
+Looking back at its first 100 years, it is clear to see that there are many contrasts between seed testing in 1909 and now.
 The laboratory started by providing purity and germination tests to its customers.
 Today, there are many more tests in various areas of seed quality to serve the needs of today's dynamic seed industry.
-In the purity area, the OSU Seed Lab offers regular purity testing for a wide range of crops and native species as well as US, Australian and Canadian crop and weed exams; noxious weed exams; pest and disease, soil, undesirable grass seed, and sod quality exams.
-The seed lab also offers testing to detect Orobanche species in red clover, and noxious weeds in compost, birdseed, and animal feed.
+In the purity area, the OSU Seed Lab offers regular purity testing for a wide range of crops and native species as well as US, Australian, and Canadian crop and weed exams; noxious weed exams; pest and disease, soil, undesirable grass seed, and sod quality exams.
+The lab also offers testing to detect Orobanche species in red clover, and noxious weeds in compost, birdseed, and animal feed.
 Other tests include germination, viability by tetrazolium, fluorescence, grow-outs, seed moisture content, seed weight, vigor tests, ploidy by cytometry, immunoblot assay to detect endophyte in seeds, Clearfield® bioassay, varietal identification, and x-ray tests.
 In addition, special seed testing studies, research, and consultation are available based on customer needs.